 - 1. Academic Integrity: Academic integrity is an important aspect of being a student at Duquesne.
 Academic Integrity is not addressed by Student Conduct.
 Students are subject to the academic integrity policies of their program and to the University's Academic Integrity policy found in the University's Undergraduate and Graduate Catalog. - 2.
-Final Grade Appeal Policy: Final Grade Appeals are not addressed through Student Conduct.
-Final Grade Appeal Policy is set forth in full in the Undergraduate and Graduate Student Catalogs. - 3.
+Final Grade Appeal Policy: Final Grade Appeals are governed by the academic colleges and schools.
+The Final Grade Appeal Policy is set forth in full in the Undergraduate and Graduate Student Catalogs. - 3.
 Conduct Records may be shared with Academic Programs, Clinical Placements, and/or State Licensure Agencies: Some academic programs, particularly those in the professional schools, are required to maintain a record of certain student conduct violations and, in some cases, to provide that information to state licensure agencies.
 Those schools currently include: Nursing, Pharmacy, Music, Law, Education, and Health Sciences. - 4.
-School Codes of Conduct: In matters where alleged Prohibited Conduct is a violation of both the Student Code of Conduct and a Program Handbook, the general rule shall be that academic and professional matters will be deferred to the Program Handbook's process for resolution.
+School Codes of Conduct: In matters where alleged Prohibited Conduct is a violation of both the Student Code of Conduct and a Program Handbook, the general rule shall be that academic and professional matters will be deferred to the Program Handbook's process for resolution. - 5.
+This Handbook applies to all University students.
+Certain academic programs have their own program handbooks which will also apply to students within those programs in addition to this Handbook.
+Any conflicts or inconsistency between this University Student Handbook and a program handbook will be resolved by the University in its discretion.
+Additionally, Residence Hall Policies apply to resident students.
+Any conflict or inconsistency between this University Student Handbook and the Residence Hall Handbook will be resolved by the University in its discretion.